sib-swiss/termal/roadmap.md

 Normal
 ------

+1. [x] Zooming causes a panic in "tall" and "wide" alignments (those in which the alignment is short enough to be displayed, but not all sequences fit on screen, or (respectively) those whose sequences can all be shown, though not in their entirety. -> Fixed by modifying `every_nth()` so that the number of indices returned never exceeds `l` (IOW, it can zoom out, but not in, as it were).
-1. [ ] Zooming causes a panic when the whole alignment fits on screen (which makes zooming kind of pointless anyway...).
+1. [x] Zooming causes a panic when the whole alignment fits on screen (which makes zooming kind of pointless anyway...).
 Zooming should not happen (no-op) in these situations.
    * add a function that determines if the alignment fits (vertically and